munafaizatun/retail-analytics/README.md

-# Customer & Retail Insights Portfolio
+# Customer & Retail Insights

 This portfolio showcases two projects analyzing **customer purchasing behavior** and **store performance trials** in the retail snack category.
 Each project demonstrates data-driven insights to inform **category strategy** and **promotional decision-making**.